 4. The federal government also offers income-based plans that insure your payments are about 10 percent of discretionary income.
 They do this by extending the loan period, so you usually pay more over time.

 5. Lenders look at your debt-to-income ratio when determining whether to offer you a loan.
-They look for a ratio under 36%.
+They look for a ratio under 43%, but some will go as high as 50%.
 If yours is higher than that due to student loans, you should consider finding ways to cut back your budget and pay down your student loans if you can.

 Your Student Loan Payment Options